 Obtaining food when I'm poor can be a challenge.
 I wore out my welcome at soup kitchens, and suffered damages from an assault while on my way to eat there.

 The overindulgence and overconsumption of anything, (in this case meaning to gulp down or swallow excessive amounts of food), is considered wrong if the resulting lack causes it to be withheld from the needy.
 If you're needy, please feel free to make use of the soup kitchens and food shelves in the area, but do what you can to give back, and don't go there if you don't need to.
 I put together a list of emergency food sources in the area that work hard to do so safely, and should be able to supply the average person with enough backup to make ends meet without daily reliance on Supper Clubs.

-A few years ago, I was introduced to a Billionaire by way of an investment agreement provided by his agent.
-Unfortunately, interference with our efforts to finalize the agreement became an international nightmare, and I've been confounded by trying to complete the intent of our agreement without the financing.
+A few years ago, I was introduced to a Billionaire by way of an investment agreement from his agent.
+Unfortunately, interference with our efforts to finalize the agreement became an international nightmare, and I've been compromised by trying to complete the intent of our agreement without the financing.

-Currently, there may be many who believe I have access to the assets, or will soon, so the intensity of the harassment and ambition I am accustomed to has become unbearable.
-It may even be possible that the assets ended up in the wrong hands due to the transparant nature of my business, crime, or even misrepresentation, so I continued with my primary focus business by returning to the work I know best, Web Development
+Currently, there may be many who believe I have access to the assets - or will soon, so the intensity of the harassment and ambition I am accustomed to has become escalated.
+The assets may even have ended up in the wrong hands due to the transparant nature of my business, crime, or even misrepresentation, so I continued with my primary focus and return to the work I know best: Web Development